vishal-kumar4/Multibase/DECISIONS.md

 neo4j; "problems similar to problem 35" correctly returned the same shared-tag matches.

-## Conversation history persists client-side with a rolling 24h expiry
-Chat history is saved to localStorage, with a rolling 24-hour window that resets on each new message rather than a fixed expiry from the first message - a conversation stays alive as long as it's actively used, only going stale after a full day of no activity.
-Chosen over server-side session storage (Redis, etc.) for the same reason as the stateless multi-turn design elsewhere in the app - keeps the backend simple, no session store to run or scale.
-Trade-off: history is tied to one browser - lost if localStorage is cleared, doesn't sync across devices or browsers.
-Acceptable for v1.

 ## Auto-seed-if-empty on `make up`, explicit force-reseed kept separate
 `make up` now runs seed_if_needed.py automatically - checks if Postgres/Mongo/Neo4j are empty and seeds only if so, so a fresh fork's